Several of my students have asked me for a “Breakup meditation” to get over someone.

 The reason this happens is due to the neurotransmitter dopamine.
 Your brain has become accustomed to associating your ex with pleasure.
 Your brain always wants to be rewarded, and so even now, after you have broken up with your boyfriend or girlfriend, your brain is still seeking out your ex as a source of dopamine (a source of reward).
 We need to change this.

-Dopamine is used in connection between the ventral tegmental (VTA) area, the ventral striatum, and the nucleus accumbens, which are reward / motivation systems.
-So by balancing these areas you will feel less compelled to constantly message your ex lover.
+Dopamine is used in the connection between the ventral tegmental area (VTA), the ventral striatum, and the nucleus accumbens.
+These are reward / motivation systems.
+Therefore, by balancing these areas you will feel less compelled to constantly message your ex-lover.

 6: Now you’re deep breathing and reciting a mantra, it’s time to change your thoughts about your ex

 This article has been quite deep so far.
-But essentially, all you should be doing right now is siting comfortably, breathing deeply, and meditating on the mantra “Om.”
+But essentially, all you should be doing right now is sitting comfortably, breathing deeply, and meditating on the mantra “Om.”